flbdx/maskuni/README.md

 For example the previous example `<digit>@passwd<digit><digit>` is written `?d@passwd?d?d`.

-Maskgen iterates from right to left.
+Maskuni iterates from right to left.
 So the output of this mask is:
 ```
 0@passwd00
 0@passwd01